How to Win a WSOP Main Event Seat via Satellite

-Note though that this is a less common situation.
+Note that this is a less common situation.
 Usually you'll need to be the aggressor.

-If you are already a winning sit-and-go player and you have the kind of roll that allows you to take a shot at a few of these tournaments, by all means do it.
+If you're already a winning sit-and-go player and you have the kind of roll that allows you to take a shot at a few of these tournaments, by all means do it.

-Like I said, the steps tournaments are probably the best bet on the Internet to win your way to the Main Event.
-Just make sure you are aware of the bubbles and who tightens up, and then exploit those players.
+Steps tournaments are probably the best bet on the Internet to win your way to the Main Event.
+Just make sure you're aware of the bubbles and who tightens up and then exploit those players.